 REQUEST 1(B): The SCSFA also requests that the funding for the SCFAST program be broken out as a line item in LLR's budget (as currently done in SLED's budget for PTSD Treatment).
-Executive Director Helms testified in the House Transportation and Regulatory Budget Subcommittee of the House Ways and Means Committee.

 REQUEST 2 - Palmetto 800 Statewide Radio System Funding - \$5.5 million is estimated to cover approximately 50% of user fees (General Funds - Recurring) and a total of approximately \$97 million or roughly \$20 million over a 5-year phase-in for infrastructure (General Funds - Nonrecurring).
 The goal for FY26-27 is to reach a 50% match from the state for user fee costs for those eligible public safety and first responders outlined in Proviso 93.7 in the Appropriations Act.
 The fire service would like to encourage the Governor to request retaining the Broadband Equity, Access, and Deployment (BEAD) non-deployment surplus funds and allocate a portion towards building radio towers throughout the state in order to provide adequate coverage for portable radios.
 If BEAD funding is unavailable, then the fire service would encourage the General Assembly to include funding in the FY26-27 Appropriations bill.
 Each tower is estimated to cost \$2 million which is estimated to cost approximately \$94 million or an estimated \$20 million over a five-year phase-in.
+The South Carolina State Firefighters' Association is working with House members and staff of the Ways and Means Committee regarding the Palmetto800 statewide radio budget request.
+The Full Ways and Means Committee begins budget work Tuesday, February 17 @ 9am in Room 521 Blatt.

 REQUEST 3 - South Carolina Heritage Center and Museum Request - \$4.8 million (General Funds - Nonrecurring) - The SCSFA is requesting funding consideration for the development of the South Carolina State Fire Heritage Center and Museum.
 Currently, there is no statewide facility designated to educate future generations on South Carolina's fire service history.
 The SCSFA purchased a facility in the vicinity of Columbia, located in Richland County, which will house the South Carolina State Fire Heritage Center and Museum.
 The SCSFA is seeking funding (\$4,800,000) necessary to renovate approximately 25,000 sq ft of the property to include an interactive fire museum, auditorium and educational center.
 Additionally, the Heritage Center will have the capability to also serve as a Firefighter Mobilization back-up staging location, in the center of the state, for natural disaster response.
+SCSFA continues to meet with members regarding funding the South Carolina Heritage Center and Museum.